AstarNetwork/ZKRollups/README.md

 [![Build Integration](https://github.com/PlasmNetwork/ZKRollups/actions/workflows/evm.yml/badge.svg)](https://github.com/PlasmNetwork/ZKRollups/actions/workflows/evm.yml)

 ### Diclaimer
-As a first step, we use Matter Labs' ZK Rollups conntracts.
+As a first step, we use Matter Labs' ZK Rollups contracts.
 Regarding the contracts, all credits goes to Matter Labs.
 What makes this implementation unique is that we will make a ZK Rollups Substrate pallet.

 ### Introduction
 We believe that ZK Rollup is the killer layer2 solution in the coming months and some of the top projects will use this technology to make DApps scalable.